-It was part of home, after all.
+It was home, after all.

 I felt as if my childhood self was standing there, asking for attention.